jackburridge/jwb/blog/2025/magic_of_the_callable_abstraction.rst

 Every response will now have the ``X-Powered-By`` header.

-Finally we get in 2019 to ASGI_, or the Asynchronous Server Gateway Interface.
+Finally we get in 2019 to ASGI_, or Asynchronous Server Gateway Interface.
 ASGI is a spiritual successor to WSGI, intended to target some of its short comings, WSGI is inherently synchronous as it is a single synchronous callable, and it does not allow for easy support of protocols like websockets, or HTTP long polling.